-But anyway, sophomores (and even freshman) who are looking to get a jump on test prep can certainly get started as underclassmen.
+It’s never too early to start studying for the SAT and ACT!
+Sophomores (and even freshman) who are looking to get a jump on test prep can certainly get started as underclassmen.
 It’s wise to leave The Official SAT Study Guide and The Official ACT Prep Guide on the shelf until your junior year, but there are plenty of practice opportunities to help you fine tune the skills tested on the ACT and SAT.

-When I was a freshman in college, my Humanities class required 3 books and a course pack.
+When I was a sophomore in college, my Humanities class required 3 books and a course pack.
 The course pack was a 300 page collection of photocopied articles that my professor selected for us to read.
 Great.
 So not only did I have to buy a humanities textbook and two non-fiction page-turners (one on schizophrenia in Ireland in the 1800s and another on the gender roles of the Inuit in Alaska), but also a packet of photocopied articles whose contents all mimicked the mind-numbing passages on the ACT and SAT.

 That’s right.
 College is just one big ACT or SAT reading passage.
 It doesn’t matter if you’re studying to be a doctor or a teacher or an accountant.
 You are going to read about exciting things like the life cycle of an amoeba and the history of the wagon and the cultural comparisons between Star Trek colonies and aboriginal Australians.
-This is why the ACT and SAT passages are so difficult—they are meant to weed out those who cannot survive the giant course packs of college.
+This is why the ACT and SAT passages are so difficult!
+They are there to weed out those who cannot survive the giant course packs of college.

 Complete the Question of the Day

-Check out a practice test
+Check out a Practice Test

 If you’ve never seen a real SAT or ACT, check out the free official tests available on our website and take a test under timed conditions.
 Your resulting score will indicate just how much you need to study over the next year or two.